xq-cao/site-manager/README.md

-# qmanager
+# site manager
-Manager the web site
+Manager the web site, and config the web site.